Are you wondering, “what is a sausage tree”? The hilariously named “sausage tree” is a comical-looking example of nature at its most playful.

-The flowers have a rather strong smell, and it tends to be unpleasant to humans.
-They do attract bats, birds and insects, though, facilitating pollination in the process.
+The flowers have a rather strong smell and tend to be unpleasant to humans.
+They do attract bats, birds, and insects, while facilitating pollination in the process.

 It’s also a common component in traditional medicine.
-And when local tribes hang the fruit in their homes, it is said to protect them from bad and destructive weather.
+And local tribes hang the fruit in their homes to protect them from extreme weather.

 While a hollowed-out fruit shell makes for a good container, the trunks of sausage trees have been particularly useful to natives for thousands of years.

-No tree is perfect, not even the ‘Tree of Life’.
-Kigelia wood itself is too soft to be used in modern construction, but it is great as crate and shelving material.
+No tree is perfect though, not even the “Tree of Life”.
+Kigelia wood itself is too soft to be used in modern construction, but it is great as a crate and shelving material.

 The tree has spiritual significance for some African tribes.
 According to local beliefs, the talismanic qualities of the tree can ward off evil spirits.

 In the Ndebele culture, the tree plays a particular role in the death of a family member.
 Legend has it that when a loved one dies far from home, the Ndebele people will bury a sausage tree fruit in place of the body.